How do we search for food? Google search interest can reveal key food trends over the years.

 But it turns out that we can learn even more from analyzing search patterns.

-We collected weekly Google Trends data for hundreds of dishes and ingredients, over twelve years
+We collected weekly Google Trends data for hundreds of dishes and ingredients, over 15 years

 and plotted the results on a year clock

 to investigate the seasons and rhythm of food around the world.

 Together, we explore the hidden patterns in Google search trend data.
 This project sheds light on the many facets of food seasonality, as seen through the lens of search interest in the United States over the last 15 years.

 In the course of this project, we analyzed hundreds of ingredients, recipes, and other food related search terms.
 A good starting point was FooDB.
 Right now, the site comprises 195 topics and presents 129,660 individual data points.